WizardGit/StingerRunRacing/README.md

-I put the dreadstrider swimming animations on speedstinger fix issue with npc dragon being in water! fix having to load all the dragon skin materials
+I put the dreadstrider swimming animations on speedstinger fix issue with npc dragon being in water! fix having to load all the dragon skin materials fix trees being all billboards fix arrow being weird add some effect when fireball hits a dragon

 https://play.unity.com/u/KaizarTheSneak
 https://answers.unity.com/questions/1725269/how-to-rename-a-script.html